Explore Georgia Tours

 Packing Essentials:

-• Layers—mountain weather changes rapidly
+• Layers, since mountain weather changes fast

 • Comfortable walking shoes plus hiking boots if trekking